vds2212/vds2212.github.io/first5minutes.md

 command `gq` to avoid to go accidentally to the `Ex` mode.

 Add `map Q gq` to your `vimrc` file (see [How to Customize Vim](customize.md))

+### Some key commands are working

+The key commands of Vim sometime includes more than one key and sometime some special keys that are difficult to reach.
+By default if you don't type the sequence fast enough Vim interpret it as two key commands instead of one.

+If you add `set showcmd` to your `vimrc` file Vim will display in the right corner the current interpretation buffer (see [How to Customize Vim](customize.md)).
+This make it easier to understand where is Vim in it interpretation of the key command.

+If you want to get more time to enter the key command you can add `set timeoutlen=2000` to your `vimrc` file (see [How to Customize Vim](customize.md)).

 <!-- vim: set tw=120 : -->